Skip to main content

 Webhooks

-3. cStar sends a signed HTTP POST to your URL when events fire
+3. cStar fires a signed HTTP POST when those events happen.

-4. Your server verifies the signature and processes the event
+4. Your server verifies the signature, parses the payload, returns 2xx.
+Done.

 Event Types